Privacy

 Run records are permanent.
 They are the audit trail that answers “what work was done with my pledge?” and we don't expire them.
 Ledger entries, pledges, and pool records are also permanent for the same reason.

-Short-lived operational data — workspace tarballs in S3, agent outputs awaiting pickup, raw incoming emails to support@, CloudWatch logs — is retained for between 14 and 30 days depending on the path and then purged automatically.
+Short-lived operational data, workspace artifacts, agent outputs awaiting pickup, and service logs, is retained for between 14 and 30 days depending on the path and then purged automatically.

 Cookies

 We set a NextAuth session cookie when you sign in, and a CSRF cookie so that form submissions can't be forged.
 That is the full set.
-We do not run a third-party analytics tracker and we do not use advertising cookies.
-If we ever add privacy-preserving analytics, we'll update this page first.
+We do not use advertising cookies.
+For page-view analytics we use Plausible, which is cookieless and does not collect personal information or track you across sites.

 Asking for your data, or asking us to delete it